GEMS Education: Europe

-In 2004, GEMS acquired the site for Sherfield School – the historic estate Sherfield Manor in Hampshire, set on more than 70 acres.
+In 2004, the firm acquired the site for Sherfield School – the historic estate Sherfield Manor in Hampshire, set on more than 70 acres.
 The site had previously been a girls' boarding school, North Foreland Lodge, since 1947.
-GEMS started Sherfield School as a coeducational day school, and added boarding facilities in 2010 and 2015, including residential buildings for students with autism and severe learning disabilities.
-The school is GEMS' flagship "premium" school in the UK, with fees higher than its mid-range schools.
-It includes extensive sports grounds, facilities, and training; dance training; and an art gallery and artist-in-residence.
+GEMS started Sherfield School as a coeducational day school, and added boarding facilities in 2010 and 2015.
 The school covers ages 3 months to 18 years, and is an International Baccalaureate school.

 In 2004, GEMS also acquired The Hampshire School, Chelsea in Chelsea, London.
 The school was founded by June Hampshire in Surrey in 1928, and moved to London in 1933.
-It is an independent co-educational day school for children between the ages of 3 and 13, and since 2009 has been housed in the former historic Chelsea Library, a listed building.

-GEMS had acquired The Hampshire School, Chelsea from Nord Anglia Education.
+It is an independent co-educational day school for children between the ages of 3 and 13, and since 2009 has been housed in the historic Chelsea Library.
+The company had acquired The Hampshire School, Chelsea from Nord Anglia Education.
 At that time in 2004 GEMS acquired a total of 10 schools, seven of them in northern England, from Nord Anglia, which had re-focused on its nursery-school business.
 In 2007 GEMS announced the sale of Kingswood College in Lancashire to developers, citing the high costs of maintaining its premises, Scarisbrick Hall, a historic 19th-century Grade I listed building; local supporters purchased it and kept it open as a school.
 By July 2013 GEMS had sold all of its schools in the north of England.
-After class sizes dropped to less than half, GEMS also sold Bolitho School in Penzance in 2015; GEMS had taken over the school in 2010 when it was in receivership and when pupil numbers were already in decline.
+After class sizes dropped to less than half, GEMS also sold Bolitho School in Penzance in 2015; it had taken over the school in 2010 when it was in receivership and when pupil numbers were already in decline.

-In 2013, GEMS set up GEMS Learning Trust, an education charity with academy-sponsorship status approved by the Department for Education, and established to run no-fee free schools and academies in the UK.
-It is sponsored by GEMS Education Solutions, the public-sector management and delivery arm of GEMS Education.
-Its Twickenham Primary Academy opened in September 2015 in Twickenham, Richmond upon Thames, London; beginning with Reception classes it caters to children ages 4 to 11.
+In 2013, the company set up GEMS Learning Trust, an education charity with academy-sponsorship status approved by the Department for Education, and established to run no-fee free schools and academies in the UK.
+It was sponsored by GEMS Education Solutions, the public-sector management and delivery arm of GEMS Education.
+Its Twickenham Primary Academy opened in September 2015 in Twickenham, Richmond upon Thames, London; beginning with Reception classes, it catered to children ages 4 to 11.
 Its Didcot Primary Academy, for nursery to age 11, opened in September 2016 in Didcot, Oxfordshire in a new development designed to accommodate the town's expanding population.